Seasoning Cast Iron: A Fall Kitchen Ritual (Spring, Too)

 Prepare your oven.
 Line the bottom rack with aluminum foil to catch any drips.
 Preheat to 450-500°F (232-260°C).

 Apply a thin layer of oil.
-Pour a small amount of oil onto a clean cloth and rub it into every surface—inside, outside, handle.
-The key is a very thin, even layer.
-Excess oil creates stickiness, so wipe away any visible pooling.
+Pour a small amount of oil onto a clean cloth and rub well into every surface, inside, outside, and the handle.
+Then wipe away any visible pooling until what you have left is a very thin, even layer.
+This is important because any excess oil creates stickiness and a less durable finish.

 Bake upside down.
 Place your pan upside down on the top rack.
 This allows excess oil to drip off rather than pool inside.
 Bake for one hour.

 Cool slowly.
 Turn off the oven and let the pan cool inside, undisturbed.
 The seasoning settles and solidifies as it cools.
-You can leave it overnight—just remember to remove it before your next baking project.
+You can even leave it overnight (just remember to remove it before your next baking project).

 Daily Care

-Once properly seasoned, cast iron is remarkably easy to maintain:
+Once properly seasoned, cast iron is pretty easy to maintain:

 - Rinse with hot water after use

-- Scrub gently with a brush—avoid soap when possible
+- Scrub gently with a brush, avoiding soap when possible

 - For stubborn bits, use plain table salt as a gentle abrasive

-- Dry thoroughly (a minute on the stovetop helps)
+- Dry thoroughly (a minute on the stovetop helps speed this up)

-- Apply a light coat of oil before storing
+- Apply a very light coat of oil before storing

-The more you use and care for your cast iron, the better it performs—developing that coveted natural non-stick surface that makes everything from morning eggs to evening cornbread a pleasure to prepare.
+The more you use and care for your cast iron, the better it performs.
+That natural non-stick surface is what makes everything from eggs to burgers a pleasure to prepare.

 A Note on Quality Kitchen Tools

-Like our wooden cutting boards, quality cast iron pans are investment pieces that serve your kitchen for decades.
-They work beautifully together—the substantial weight of cast iron paired with the natural beauty of hardwood creates a kitchen that's both functional and thoughtfully composed.
+Like quality hardwood cutting boards, cast iron pans are investment pieces, designed to serve your kitchen for decades.
+Their substantial weight paired with the natural beauty of hardwood give any kitchen both classic beauty and functionality.